-Turbidity\
+Turbidity

-Contaminant (units) nits) Treatment Technique (TT) Violation Y/N Treatment Your Water MCLG Treatment Technique (TT) Violation if: Likely Source of Contamination Turbidity (NTU) - Highest single turbidity measurement Turbidity (NTU) - Lowest monthly percentage (%) of samples meeting turbidity limits N 100 % N/A Less than 95% of monthly turbidity measurements are ≤ 0.3 NTU Soil runoff
+Contaminant (units) Treatment Technique (TT) Violation Y/N Your Water MCLG Treatment Technique (TT) Violation if: Likely Source of Contamination Turbidity (NTU) - Highest single turbidity measurement N 0.119 NTU N/A Turbidity > 1 NTU Turbidity (NTU) - Lowest monthly percentage (%) of samples meeting turbidity limits N 100 % N/A Less than 95% of monthly turbidity measurements are $\leq 0.3 \text{ NTU}$ Soil runoff

-\ Turbidity is a measure of the cloudiness of the water.
+^{} Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
 The turbidity rule requires that 95% or more of the monthly samples must be less than or equal to 0.3 NTU.